markmoxon/elite-source-code-nes/README.md

 For details of how the build process works, see the [build documentation on bbcelite.com](https://elite.bbcelite.com/about_site/building_elite.html).

-Let's look at how to build Elite from the source.
+Let's look at how to build NES Elite from the source.

 ### Windows